Paul Peter Ewald: Career

 When Erwin Schrödinger let it be known that he was leaving his position as extraordinarius professor at the Technische Hochschule Stuttgart to go to the University of Breslau, Ewald was called and accepted the position in 1921.
 In 1922, he was called to the University of Münster.
-Ewald used the offer to better his position at Stuttgart to ordinarius professor; however, while Ewald was promoted to ordinarius professor, the established position was actually retained as an extraordinarius professorship.
+Ewald used the offer to better his position at Stuttgart to ordinarius professor; however, while Ewald was nominally promoted to ordinarius professor, the established position was actually retained as an extraordinarius professorship.

 From 1922, Erwin Fues, also a former doctoral student of Sommerfeld, did postgraduate work at the Stuttgart Technische Hochschule under Ewald; Fues completed his Habilitation in 1924.
 Also in that year, Ewald became co-editor of Zeitschrift für Kristallographie.
 In 1929, he received a call to the Technische Hochschule Hanover.
 Again, he used this call to better his position at Stuttgart by negotiating for a second assistant, the permanent conversion of his position to that of ordinarius professor, and a separate building for his activities.
 The building was formally opened in 1930 as the Institute for Theoretical Physics, with Ewald as director.
 The institute was modeled after Sommerfeld’s Institute for Theoretical Physics at Munich, in that it would conduct theoretical work as well as have space and equipment for experimental work.

 In 1931, Ewald was appointed director of the physical science division.

 At Göttingen, Richard Courant had taken Hilbert’s lecture notes which were available in the Lesezimmer, edited them and added to them to write a two-volume work.
 The first volume, Methoden der mathematischen Physik I, was published in 1924.

 Upon seeing the book, Ewald was compelled to write a detailed review describing it as providing mathematical tools, characterized by eigenvalues and eigenfunctions, for the theoretical physics then being developed.

 The Courant-Hilbert book fortuitously contained the mathematics necessary for the development of the Heisenberg-Born matrix mechanics formulation of quantum mechanics and also for Schrödinger’s wave mechanics formulation, both put forward in 1925.
 The main thrust of Ewald’s work was X-ray crystallography, and Ewald was the eponym of Ewald construction and the Ewald sphere, both useful constructs in that field.

 In 1929, in order to remove confusion from the proliferation of crystallographic data, Ewald proposed review and collection of the best data into a single publication.
 The results were published in 1935 as the Internationale Tabellen zur Bestimmung von Kristallstrukturen.
 Another contribution by Ewald, published in 1931, Strukturbericht Volume I (1913-1928) was edited by Ewald and C. Hermann.